Milestone era

 An unprecedented virus appears and quickly threatens the entire world.
 The cities of New York and Los Angeles are the first to report cases.

-Advocates, scientists, and the US government find new ways to work together to address the virus and its impact.
+Community members, scientists, and the US government find new ways to work together to address the virus and its impact.

 AIDS becomes the leading cause of death among Americans ages 25 to 44.